-Makes.
-One slab of baby back ribs
+Makes:1 slab baby back ribs

-1 slab of baby back ribs
+- 1 slab ribs (any cut)

-1/2 cup liquid smoke
+- ½ cup liquid smoke

-3 tablespoons smoked Meathead's Memphis Dust
+- 3 tablespoons smoked Meathead's Memphis Dust

-1 cup of smoky barbecue sauce
+- 1 cup smoky barbecue sauce

-4) Read this article to see how to tell when the meat is ready.
+- Broil.
+Read this article to see how to tell when the meat is ready.
 I use the bend test to make sure it is done.
 When it is, turn the slab meaty side down.
-Slather the bone side with the sauce, turn the oven on broil and put the meat under the broiler so it is aligned with the heat source.
+Slather the bone side with the sauce, turn the oven to broil and put the meat under the broiler so it is aligned with the heat source.
 Broil for 5 minutes with the oven door partially open or until the sauce bubbles, watching closely to make sure it doesn't burn.
 Leave the door open so the oven cools a bit and to make sure the thermostat doesn't turn off the broiler.
 Repeat for the meaty side.
 This direct concentrated heat caramelizes the sugar and creates more deeper flavor.
 Serve.

 High quality websites are expensive to run.
 If you help us, we’ll pay you back bigtime with an ad-free experience and a lot of freebies!